My early Life and, Running a small business, or two

 Operating a business during COVID was very difficult . . . . ( write another post about operating a business during COVID 19 .
 What a challenge that was.
 Thankfully, I had some really hard working, and very smart people to keep it all goong in the right direction.

-In 2021 we started up a new venture, Level 7 Chemical.com Level 7 Chemical is a new idea to offer a wide variety of industrial and commerical chemicals, and many supplies on a website more geared to business. ( write additional post about new business start up overall and during covid blah blah
+In 2021 we started up a new venture.
+We have some new ideas to offer a wider variety of industrial and commerical chemicals, and many supplies on a website more geared to business. ( write additional post about new business start up overall and during covid blah blah

 IN the meantimes, as Started focusing on real estate more . . .
 Hughey Properties. . . ..
 AirBnb. . . listings in destinations instead of around Conway.
 It has been very challenging since there is a lot of competition in the real estate market everywhere. . . .another article / post . . . blah blah blah